In order to win in content marketing, your content marketing strategy should include at least (perhaps more) two easy steps:

 But personally, I think the more accurate analogy is the tagline to the movie Alien: “in space, no one can hear you scream.”

-In effect, you can scream as loud as you want—produce the best content you want—but it’s not going to matter unless you can get that content in front of the right people.
+In effect, you can scream as loud as you want—creating content you want—but it’s not going to matter unless you can get that successful, kickass content strategy in front of the right people.

 In any case, here’s a briefer on where this guide is going from here:

 (Image Source: Twitter)